 Like the trip above, this was another three-stop trip.
 The first stop was to a typical old farmhouse from the 17th century- it was like stepping back in time!
 The point of this farmhouse museum is to show how people used to live in Ibiza many years ago.
 You also get the chance to taste typical liqueurs of the island (we hate liqueurs, though!).
 Everything in the house is so small- look at the pictures below.

 The next stop was to San Carlos to visit the 18th-century church.
 I wish I took a picture of it from the outside because it is a typical whitewashed Ibizan building: in the hotel, there were canvas pictures of the church along all of the corridors.
 We had half an hour here, so we had time to have a little walk around San Carlos.
 When we sat on a bench, we saw a cat sitting inside a tea trunk; I wish I was quick enough to take a picture before it jumped out, it was hiding from the sun.

-The third and final stop was Cala Nova beach: some people went for a swim in the sea here but we just enjoyed an ice cream and had a drink.
-We also walked up the cliff a little bit and took some good pictures.
+The third and final stop was Cala Nova beach.
+Some people went for a swim in the sea here, but we just enjoyed an ice cream and had a drink.
+We also walked up the cliff a little way and took some impressive pictures.

 Day trip to Formentera

 We visited the island of Formentera on our final day (Formentera is the baby of the Balearic Islands).
 We debated a little bit about going, but I knew I would regret not going once home.
 We have been to Mallorca before, so we just need to visit Menorca now (maybe next year!).